FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 *Source: Andreas Schilling on X (@aschilling)*

-At OCP25 earlier this month, Intel surprised everyone by formally announcing a [new GPU](https://newsroom.intel.com/artificial-intelligence/intel-to-expand-ai-accelerator-portfolio-with-new-gpu) aimed at the first half of LLM inferencing.
-Named "Crescent Island" as a product series for now, and likely coming in 2H26, it's expected to compete with Nvidia's Rubin CPX and whatever AMD and other vendors will be releasing at the time.
-Whatever little we know about it so far sounds quite ordinary however, especially given that it's a year out still.
+At OCP25 earlier this month, Intel surprised everyone by formally announcing a new prefill-focused [new GPU](https://newsroom.intel.com/artificial-intelligence/intel-to-expand-ai-accelerator-portfolio-with-new-gpu), after scrapping their Gaudi and Falcon shores roadmap's and the many months of silence since.
+Now, this new series named "Crescent Island", scheduled for release in 2H26, is expected to compete with Nvidia's Rubin CPX and whatever AMD and other vendors will be releasing at the time.

-The prefill GPU is [reported to be air-cooled](https://www.hardwareluxx.de/index.php/news/hardware/grafikkarten/67263-crescent-island-neue-data-center-gpu-auf-basis-von-xe3p-mit-160-gb-lpddr5x-von-intel.html) or at least have an air-cooled variant, and we can safely assume it will come in PCIe form factor, implying that it likely wont exceed a 1000W TDP.
+The GPU is [reported to be air-cooled](https://www.hardwareluxx.de/index.php/news/hardware/grafikkarten/67263-crescent-island-neue-data-center-gpu-auf-basis-von-xe3p-mit-160-gb-lpddr5x-von-intel.html) or at least have an air-cooled variant, and we can safely assume it will come in PCIe form factor, implying that it likely wont exceed a 1000W TDP.
 We also know that it will provide 160GB of LPDDR5X memory though no details are available yet on the setup of that capacity and the bandwidth we can expect.
 The choice of using LPDDR5X over GDDR6 or 7 has raised some questions, but when optimising for performance/power and even memory latency, LPDDR5X is the better choice.

 We do know about its architecture though, Xe3P hinted at during Intel's tech tour in Arizona prior to OCP and then confirmed in the presentation at the conference.
 Xe3P continues the lineage of the Xe GPU silicon architectures, serving the Arc-C series of discrete GPUs and focusing on performance per watt according to Intel.